hamadmarri/cacule-cpu-scheduler/README.md

 This is an experimental load balancer for Cachy/CacULE.
 It is a lightweight load balancer which is a replacement of CFS load balancer.
 It migrates tasks based on their HRRN/Interactivity Scores (IS).
-Most of CFS load balancing-related updates (cfs and se updates weights) are removed.
+Most of CFS load balancing-related updates (cfs and se updates loads) are removed.
 The RDB balancer follows CFS paradigm in which RDB balancing happen at the same points CFS does.
 RDB balancing happens in three functions: `newidle_balance`, `idle_balance`, and `active_balance`.
 The `newidle_balance` is called exactly at the same time as CFS did (when pick next task fails to find any task to run).